AbhraneelBera/wiringBone/README.md

     uint32_t pulseIn(Pin pin, bool polarity)
     uint32_t pulseIn(Pin pin, bool polarity, uint32_t timeout)

-polarity can be HIGH or LOW
+polarity can be HIGH or LOW.

 analogWrite() will generate PWM with time period 2040 micro seconds which is approx 490 Hz.
 There are 8 pins which are controlled by the PWMSS and 24 pins which are controlled by the PRU_ICSS.
 To use PWM outputs the pin modes for PWMSS pins should be changed to 'pwm' mode and PRU_ICSS pins should be changed to 'pruout' mode in the UserPinConfig.h file.